Our Team

 Email: mtaylor@goatstownetss.ie

 Bridget completed her teacher training at the University of Edinburgh in 2018.
 She graduated from Maynooth University in 2016 with a master’s degree in Irish Literature and Culture, having previously received her bachelor’s degree from the same university.
+She is currently completing a Masters in Guidance Counselling in DCU and will graduate from DCU in 2025.

 Bridget is a folk musician and songwriter, with a passion for reading, writing and creativity in all its forms.
 Her teaching is influenced by a desire to allow young people to learn in a creative environment that encourages expression, confidence and freedom of thought.